 Tracks: Nutrition, Marketing

 A critical session if you are exporting food to Mexico.
-TechLink will share their overview of the current NOM-051 food labeling standards, with a focus on the upcoming phase 3 requirements.
+TechLink will share thier overview of the current NOM-051 food labeling standards, with a focus on the upcoming phase 3 requirements.
 Review general requirements, including front of package requirements, stop signs, nutritional panel calculations and more.

 empty box